 At the navigation processor, a consistency check can be applied to pseudorange measurements for the purpose of enhancing the localization accuracy.
 With this method, the pseudorange residual (test statistic) is evaluated against a chi-squared threshold to determine the possible presence of NLoS or multipath signals.
-This same principle is applied in receiver autonomous integrity monitoring (RAIM) [23], [87], [88].
-This multipath mitigation method is implemented as a fault detection exclusion (FDE) algorithm whereby "faulty" signals are detected and excluded based on the ability of the receiver to obtain a group of self-consistent measurements [88].
-A FDE method was evaluated in [88] using two algorithms: Greedy and Exhaustive.
+This same principle is applied in receiver autonomous integrity monitoring (RAIM) [23], [85], [86].
+This multipath mitigation method is implemented as a fault detection exclusion (FDE) algorithm whereby "faulty" signals are detected and excluded based on the ability of the receiver to obtain a group of self-consistent measurements [86].
+A FDE method was evaluated in [86] using two algorithms: Greedy and Exhaustive.
 The former excludes SV signals successively while the later finds a group of consistent measurements.
-This work adopted a C/N_o based weighting and a chi-square test was used to determine the threshold.
+This work adopted a C/No based weighting and a chi-square test was used to determine the threshold.
 The positioning framework was tested for trajectories in Tokyo, Japan with open-sky, sub-urban, middle-urban and deep urban environments and was combined with DGNSS for correction.
 For all the trajectories considered, Greedy and Exhaustive FDE were able to introduce a 29% and 31% decrease in the mean positioning error.
 In deep urban environment, the Exhaustive FDE was able reduce the positioning error by 8%.
 While the consistency check was able to find a group of consistent measurements, the positioning solution was erroneous due to NLoS and multipath signals.

 3D mapping of buildings has also been adopted in the literature for mitigating physical degradations in GNSS.
 The ability of 3D models to predict satellite visibility was investigated in [41].
-In most implementations, 3D mapping is used to improve localization accuracy through shadow matching, terrain height-aiding or NLoS detection [89].
+In most implementations, 3D mapping is used to improve localization accuracy through shadow matching, terrain height-aiding or NLoS detection [87].
 In [52], a position-domain integration of shadow matching and 3D mapping were used to improve horizontal accuracy in a dense urban area.
 The framework calculated position information using both methods and evaluated two weighting strategies for combination.
 The first method weights the solution according to the covariances while the other weights based on the assumption that one method is better suited for across-street directions.
 The covariance based weighting was able to reduce the RMS horizontal error from 25.9 m to 6.1 m.
 The work in [52] was extended in [53] by using a hypothesis-domain integration as well as evaluating Galileo signals.
-By initializing the likelihood-based 3D mapping This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/ACCESS.2020.2973759, IEEE Access aided (LB-3DMA) and shadow matching with a least squares 3DMA ranging algorithm, the search areas were significantly reduced.
+By initializing the likelihood-based 3D mapping aided (LB-3DMA) and shadow matching with a least squares 3DMA ranging algorithm, the search areas were significantly reduced.
 In the LB-3DMA framework, satellite visibility was predicted and a likelihood score was associated with the position solutions obtained from the measurements and the error covariance.
 The shadow matching technique also predicts satellite visibility using boundaries from the 3D map.
-A score was associated to the position solutions obtained based on the error between the prediction and the C/N{o} of the satellites measured.
+A score was associated to the position solutions obtained based on the error between the prediction and the $C/N_o$ of the satellites measured.
 In order to null false hypothesis, joint ranging was obtained by multiplying the likelihood from both methods.
 Within an urban/dense area, the proposed framework was able to reduce the localization error from 24.4 m to 3.4 m.
 With regards to a 2-constellation setup, negligible improvement was observed.
 This was associated with the severe NLoS signals that impair the performance of shadow matching.